phpcodemonkey/alexa-xbox/README.md

 SLACK_CHANNEL="#log_alexa_xbox"
 ```

-Finally, you'll need to have [composer](https://getcomposer.org/download/), the common PHP package manager, available and to run `composer install` once installed.
+Finally, you'll need to have [composer](https://getcomposer.org/download/), the common PHP package manager, available and then to run `composer install`.
 Completing this will bring in the dependent libraries to `site/vendor`.

 IP Address & Xbox Live device ID
 -----